 GARNISHEE ORDER

-Garnishee Order is an order passed by an executing court directing or ordering a garnishee not to pay money to judgment debtor since the latter is indebted to the garnisher (decree holder).
+The Garnishee Order is an order passed by an executing court directing or ordering a garnishee not to pay money to the judgment debtor since the latter is indebted to the garnisher (decree holder).
 It is an Order of the court to attach money or Goods belonging to the judgment debtor in the hands of a third person.

 How a garnishee order works?

-A default judgement is usually obtained by a creditor either when a debt has gone unpaid, you haven’t been able to come to any agreement with the creditor about repaying the debt, or other alternative debt collection avenues have been exhausted.
+A default judgment is usually obtained by a creditor either when a debt has gone unpaid, you haven’t been able to come to any agreement with the creditor about repaying the debt, or other alternative debt collection avenues have been exhausted.
 If a garnishee order is made against you, then your bank, financial institution, or employer will likely be notified rather than you.

 Features of the Garnishee Order